What is an importer?

 - Resolution/consent or other authority as applicable;

-- Telkom and/or cellphone account older than 3 months to confirm contact details.
+- Telkom and/or cellphone account not older than 3 months to confirm contact details.

 One of the following to prove bank details: